akersten/dbx-capture/README.md

 dbx-capture
 ===========

 DBXCapture is a modular desktop screenshot sharing application written in Java and C++ via JNI.
+(It's not quite done yet though - below is just an outline of functionality, subject to change.)

 ### Screenshots